-“We’ve just experienced three years of growth right across the board,” smiles Gibb.
-Whether it’s attendance, turnover, or holiday homes sales, trade has been “particularly buoyant,” according to the 42-year-old Chief Executive.
+“We’ve just experienced three years of growth right across the board,” says Gibb, 42.
+Whether it’s attendance, turnover, or holiday homes sales, trade has been “particularly buoyant”.

 According to VisitEngland, there were 1,610,556 visitors to the park in 2016, the last year for which figures are currently available.
 Blackpool Pleasure Beach, once the UK’s busiest park, no longer publishes attendance figures.
 Beating Flamingo Land are several Merlin Entertainments properties including Legoland Windsor, Alton Towers and Thorpe Park.
 Trailing with around a million each are fellow family-run parks Drayton Manor and Paultons.
 Gibb is proud to be holding his own against the might of Merlin.

 Though many come for its rides, Flamingo Land also boasts what is technically the country’s second most-visited zoo, behind Chester but ahead of ZSL London Zoo.

 “The animal collection is my passion,” says Gibb.
 “It’s more rewarding than any of the commercial success we have had and complements the theme park well.
 There are no queues, no height restrictions, no reason to split the family group up.
 The zoo offers a welcome gear change to the visitor experience.”

 Flamingo Land doesn’t buy or sell animals, says Gibb.
 “We only breed them if they are endangered in the wild, and/or part of an internationally co-ordinated endangered breeding programme.”

 Animals may, however, be part of the offer at the planned development at Loch Lomond in Scotland, “if we can find the right programme to get involved with.”